- The Teyvat Collective Network (TCN) refers to the collective entity formed by all constituent servers and the TCN Hub.

 - Ensure civility.

-- Specifically, observers may choose to freeze conversations if it has derailed and become unproductive following warnings about maintaining civility.
+- Specifically, observers may choose to freeze conversations if they have derailed and become unproductive following warnings about maintaining civility.

 - Any other exception handling such as handling threats to HQ or network security.

-- As with everyone else, they do not speak on behalf of the network or its constituent servers or council members with respect to their opinions and perspectives.
+- As with everyone else, they do not speak on behalf of the opinion and perspectives or the network, its constituent servers, or council members.

 - Observers may not make major decisions or change TCN rules on their own; those must be passed by vote through the council.